tsunami416604/azure-docs.hu-hu/articles/azure-functions/durable/durable-functions-timers.md

 ---
-title: Időzítők a Durable Functionsban – Azure
+title: Timers in Durable Functions - Azure
-description: Megtudhatja, hogyan implementálhatja a tartós időzítőket a Azure Functions Durable Functions-bővítményében.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/03/2019
-ms.author: azfuncdf
-ms.openlocfilehash: a24d6e96df3abf385b0a64ec4bc7e1f1c248998b
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+description: Learn how to implement durable timers in the Durable Functions extension for Azure Functions. ms.topic: conceptual ms.date: 11/03/2019 ms.author: azfuncdf ms.openlocfilehash: c477a81801c1345d5be5f5f45419bb4776c875e0 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614637"
+ms.locfileid: "74231269"
 ---
-# <a name="timers-in-durable-functions-azure-functions"></a>Időzítők Durable Functions (Azure Functions)
+# <a name="timers-in-durable-functions-azure-functions"></a>Timers in Durable Functions (Azure Functions)

-[](durable-functions-overview.md) A Durable functions *tartós időzítőket* biztosít a Orchestrator függvényekben a késések megvalósításához, illetve az aszinkron műveletek időtúllépésének beállításához. `Thread.Sleep` és `Task.Delay` (C#), vagy `setTimeout()` és `setInterval()` (JavaScript) helyett tartós időzítőket kell használni a Orchestrator függvényekben.

-A tartós időzítőt úgy hozhatja létre, hogy meghívja a `CreateTimer` (.NET) metódust vagy a koordinációs [trigger kötésének](durable-functions-bindings.md#orchestration-trigger)`createTimer` (JavaScript) metódusát.
-A metódus egy olyan feladatot ad vissza, amely egy adott dátumon és időpontban fejeződik be.
+[Durable Functions](durable-functions-overview.md) provides *durable timers* for use in orchestrator functions to implement delays or to set up timeouts on async actions.
+Durable timers should be used in orchestrator functions instead of `Thread.Sleep` and `Task.Delay` (C#), or `setTimeout()` and `setInterval()` (JavaScript).

+You create a durable timer by calling the `CreateTimer` (.NET) method or the `createTimer` (JavaScript) method of the [orchestration trigger binding](durable-functions-bindings.md#orchestration-trigger).
+The method returns a task that completes on a specified date and time.

-## <a name="timer-limitations"></a>Időzítő korlátozásai
+## <a name="timer-limitations"></a>Timer limitations

-Amikor a 4:30 órakor lejáró időzítőt hoz létre, az alapul szolgáló tartós feladati keretrendszer enqueues egy olyan üzenetet, amely csak a 4:30 órakor lesz látható.
-Ha a Azure Functions használati tervben fut, akkor az újonnan látható időzítő üzenet biztosítja, hogy a Function alkalmazás aktiválva legyen egy megfelelő virtuális gépen.
+When you create a timer that expires at 4:30 pm, the underlying Durable Task Framework enqueues a message that becomes visible only at 4:30 pm.
+When running in the Azure Functions Consumption plan, the newly visible timer message will ensure that the function app gets activated on an appropriate VM.

 > [!NOTE]
-> * A tartós időzítők jelenleg legfeljebb 7 napig tartanak.
-Ha hosszabb késésre van szükség, akkor szimulálható az időzítő API-k használatával `while` hurokban.
-> * Mindig a `CurrentUtcDateTime` használja a .NET-ben vagy a `Date.now` `currentUtcDateTime`-ben való `DateTime.UtcNow` helyett a .NET-ben vagy a `Date.UTC`-ban, ha a tartós időzítők esetében a tűzzel kapcsolatos időt a számítási További információ: [Orchestrator Function Code megkötések](durable-functions-code-constraints.md) cikk.
+> * Durable timers are currently limited to 7 days.
+If longer delays are needed, they can be simulated using the timer APIs in a `while` loop.
+> * Always use `CurrentUtcDateTime` instead of `DateTime.UtcNow` in .NET or `currentUtcDateTime` instead of `Date.now` or `Date.UTC` in JavaScript when computing the fire time for durable timers.
+For more information, see the [orchestrator function code constraints](durable-functions-code-constraints.md) article.

-## <a name="usage-for-delay"></a>Használat késleltetéshez
+## <a name="usage-for-delay"></a>Usage for delay

-Az alábbi példa azt szemlélteti, hogyan használható a tartós időzítő a végrehajtás késleltetéséhez.
-A példa minden nap 10 napra szóló számlázási értesítést állít ki.
+The following example illustrates how to use durable timers for delaying execution.
+The example is issuing a billing notification every day for 10 days.

 ### <a name="c"></a>C#